Our School SENCo is: Mrs. Louise Hufton.

-If you have any queries regarding SEND please contact the school on 01946 696959 or email: firstname.lastname@example.org
+If you have any queries regarding SEND please contact Louise Hufton (SENCo) on 01946 696959 or email: email@example.com

 If parents and carers feel they would like some impartial information, advice or support on any issues relating to their children’s special educational needs and disabilities (SEND), they can contact the Cumbria SEND Information, Advice and Support Service (SENDIASS) who can offer a range of support.
 We will help parents, carers and young people to prepare for meetings with schools or the local authority and practically support them at the meetings in an appropriate and impartial manner.
 We can also signpost to other relevant support networks.

 For more information on SENDIASS and how to find support, please click on this link: https://www.cumbria.gov.uk/childrensservices/schoolsandlearning/ils/parentpartnership/default.asp

 There may be times when the School requires the support of an expert.
 One key person the School can call on is the Educational Psychologist.

 Our SENCo works closely with the Educational Psychologist to support children in a number of ways: